Rationality of cohomological descendent series for Quot schemes on surfaces with $p_g=0$: Identification of the torsion correction

-Equivalently, after coefficientwise localization the second correction is independent of the completed local type of the pure quotient and is governed entirely by the punctual Quot theory of a free rank-$N$ module on a smooth surface germ. \end{theorem}
+Equivalently, after coefficientwise localization the torsion correction is independent of the completed local type of the pure quotient and is determined entirely by the punctual Quot theory of a free rank-$N$ module on a smooth surface germ. \end{theorem}

-\begin{proof} The coefficientwise local second-correction problem is controlled by triples $(R,M,G)$ with $R\cong \C[[x,y]]$, $M\cong R^{\oplus N}$, and $G$ pure one-dimensional.
+\begin{proof} The coefficientwise local torsion-correction problem is controlled by triples $(R,M,G)$ with $R\cong \C[[x,y]]$, $M\cong R^{\oplus N}$, and $G$ pure one-dimensional.
 The local virtual tangent class contains a cross-term of the form

 Choose the square free resolution of Lemma~\ref{lem:square} and pull it back to the local Quot space.
 Since the two free modules have the same rank, the class of $\Tt^{\vee}\otimes p_2^*G$ vanishes in $K$-theory.
 After proper pushforward, the cross-term vanishes in the local virtual $K$-class.
 Hence the local inserted series depends only on $(R,M)$ and not on $G$.
-As every regular complete local surface ring over $\C$ is isomorphic to $\C[[x,y]]$, all local second-correction factors coincide with the universal punctual smooth-surface series. \end{proof}
+As every regular complete local surface ring over $\C$ is isomorphic to $\C[[x,y]]$, all local torsion-correction factors coincide with the universal punctual smooth-surface series. \end{proof} \begin{theorem}[Rationality of the universal punctual smooth-surface factor] The universal punctual smooth-surface series

+is a rational function of $q$ with coefficients in the coefficient ring generated by the insertion variables $\mathbf u$. \end{theorem}

+\begin{proof} Choose a smooth projective surface $S'$ and a closed point $p\in S'$ with a formal identification $\widehat\OO_{S',p}\cong\C[[x,y]]$.
+The punctual Quot schemes of $\OO_{S'}^{\oplus N}$ supported at $p$, together with their tautological classes and virtual tangent classes, are identified with the completed local model defining the displayed series.
+Bojko proves rationality for the corresponding generating series of punctual Quot schemes of a torsion-free sheaf on a smooth projective surface \cite[Thm.~1.4]{Bojko}.
+Applying that result to the locally free sheaf $\OO_{S'}^{\oplus N}$ gives rationality of the universal factor.
+The local tautological classes depend only on the formal restrictions of the insertion classes to $p$, hence only on their ranks and on the formal variables recorded in $\mathbf u$. \end{proof}